Get a Second Opinion

 A second opinion could give you more information

-You should know that there are many treatment options available for peripheral artery disease (PAD).
+You should know that there are many treatment options available for Peripheral artery disease (PAD) is a disease in which plaque builds up in the arteries that carry blood to your head, organs, and limbs.
+Plaque is made up of fat, cholesterol, calcium, fibrous tissue, and other substances in the blood.
+(PAD).
 When you discuss this with your health care provider, ask how familiar he or she is with PAD treatment options.

-You also could ask if he or she has a limb salvage program.
+You also could ask if he or she has a A hospital-based, physician-led, comprehensive program in which health care providers coordinate your care among the multiple specialties involved with the goal of saving your legs, feet or toes from amputation..
 If your doctor is not a PAD specialist or does not have a limb salvage program, GET A SECOND OPINION.33 Not all health care professionals are PAD specialists.
 It’s OK to get a second opinion.

 Know your options

-For example, your doctor may ask you to make long-lasting lifestyle changes34 or have a minimally invasive medical procedure.35 Or if your PAD has progressed significantly and diet, exercise and medications are not enough, your health care provider could recommend an amputation, a common treatment for the most severe stage of PAD.9
+For example, your doctor may ask you to make long-lasting lifestyle changes34 or have a In minimally invasive surgery, surgeons use a variety of techniques to operate with less injury to the body than with open surgery.
+In general, it is safer than open surgery and allows you to recover faster and heal with less pain and scarring. medical procedure.35 Or if your PAD has progressed significantly and diet, exercise and medications are not enough, your health care provider could recommend an amputation, a common treatment for the most severe stage of PAD.9

 Amputations are often performed before additional tests are completed.16 If amputation is suggested, talk to your health care provider about other options and request a second opinion from a PAD specialist before committing to amputation.